ConnorMarcus/tictactoe/README.md

 # TicTacToe Full Stack Web Application

 ## Description
-Multiplayer tic-tac-toe game with a chat using Node.js, Express.js, and Socket.io.
-Allows players to create and join a tic-toe-game by using a unique game code.
+Multiplayer tic-tac-toe game with a chat; developed using Node.js, Express.js, and Socket.io.
+Allows players to create and join a tic-toe-game on the web by using a unique game code.

 Link: https://tic-tac-toe-game.azurewebsites.net